 - consumer rights

 - organisational management

 - continuum of service delivery (the provision of services)

 - safe and appropriate environment

 - restraint minimisation and safe practice

 - infection prevention and control.

 General overview of the audit

-Highfield Rest Home provides rest home level care for up to 44 residents.
-The service is operated by BUPA and managed by a care home manager and a clinical manage.
+Fraser Manor Rest Home provides rest home level care for up to 32 residents.
 Residents and families spoke positively about the care provided.